Crispae/ChemAnalyzer/Readme.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+A lot of feature to be implemented in this project
+* 3D molecule annotation
+* AI implementation for predicting properties
+* Molecule nomenclature using IUPAC

+Feel free to suggest new ideas and feature, any contribution and suggestion is welcome 😇😇

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Science is a field of community work, let put together our effort and makes science more interesting, Any contribution either in **issue** or **enhancement** and **improvement** in code base is **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AddFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some Features'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AddFeature`)
 5. Open a Pull Request